 Morning: ½ day field trip to KSU farm to learn how to set up field experiments, methods to measure diseases and insects, & learn about extension.

-Morning and Afternoon: Worktime in host lab; 4:00-5:00 Initiate group blog with Coordinator Mehra.
+Afternoon: Worktime in host lab; 4:00-5:00 Initiate group blog with Coordinator Mehra.

-Evening: welcome BBQ with entire department (potluck).
+Evening: welcome BBQ or dinner

 Table 2: Timeline for weeks 2-8

 |Week 2||Prof. Dev.||“Preparing for Research” – presented by CUREP|

 Field trip to university research farm to observe high throughput phenotyping, UAVs, and big data (FACT).

 Friday afternoon 4:00: ice cream break, informal progress updates.
 All interns sign up for a free one-year student membership to the American

 |Week 4||Prof. Dev.||“Graduate School Application Process,” presented by CUREP|